Experience great value skiing and very lively après, in a beautiful woodland setting.

 There’s been heavy investment in snow-making equipment, just in case mother nature isn't feeling generous.
-For winter 2014/15, Borovets doubled the number of cannons available to cover over 60% of the ski area.
+Over the past few years, Borovets has doubled the number of cannons available to cover over 60% of the ski area.

 You can expect lively evenings around here; Borovets is well known for its nightlife, which is very easy on the wallet - a pint here can cost little more than a pound during happy hour.
 And the party continues into the early hours every night.
 If you want a more traditional night out, look for restaurants and taverns offering live folk music and Horo dancing.